codebytes/codebytes.github.io/_posts/2019-12-01-dependency-injection-architecture-and-testing.md

 - testing
 permalink: "/2019/12/01/dependency-injection-architecture-and-testing/"
 ---

 **This blog was posted as part of the [Third Annual C# Advent](https://crosscuttingconcerns.com/The-Third-Annual-csharp-Advent).
 Make sure to check out everyone else's work when you're done here**

-Depenency Injection, or DI, is a Software Architecture Design Pattern.
+Dependency Injection, or DI, is a Software Architecture Design Pattern.
 DI is something that comes up during discussions on SOLID, IoC (Inversion of Control), testing, and refactoring.
 I want to speak on each of these briefly because DI touches all of these.
 But before I really dive into things, I want to define what a dependency is.
 A _dependency_ is any object that another object requires.
 So all of those classes, services, and libraries that we use to build our applications are dependencies.

 ## Dependency Injection - What is it?